riyamehta21/TSF-The-Sparks-Foundation/README.md

 ## TASK#4- EDA (Global Terrorism)

-In this project using the 'Global terrorism' dataset,we performed Exploratory Data analysis and tried to find out the hot zone of terrorism
+In this project using the 'Global terrorism' dataset,we performed Exploratory Data analysis and tried to found out the hot zone of terrorism